 “But it also creates efficiencies,” says Muswaswes, “because you can create this template so it’s not daunting every time you go to Instagram or send a tweet out.
 It makes everyone’s lives easier so they can do everything else they’re doing.”

 The role of traditional narrative has shifted over the last decade.
-Almost no one pays attention to (much less believes) what advertisers have to say.
-But companies still need to fill in the blanks with relevant, resonant content that creates meaning — and projects the narrative that they want told.
+In 2020, almost no one pays attention to (or believes) what advertisers have to say.
+But companies still need to fill in the blanks with relevant, resonant content that creates meaning — and projects the narrative they want told.

 Consumers, users, advocates, even haters and trolls will always have something to say — and because we might not like what comes out, the company’s role using traditional media is to feed all points of the narrative with facts, legacy, vision, design, User reviews, thought leadership and other click points that express that authentic point of view.